 For all side effects and unintended consequences of surgery, Dr. Moein will be sure to advise you on exactly what you need to heal correctly and experience the highest levels of (safe) weight loss.

-The cost of a sleeve gastrectomy varies depending on your location, although bariatric surgery in California tends to cost less than the national average.
+The cost of a sleeve gastrectomy varies depending on your location.
+Bariatric surgery in California tends to cost less than the national average.
 As far as weight loss surgeries go, sleeve gastrectomy is substantially more affordable than others like gastric bypass.

 The average cost of the surgery is $23,00.
 Ask Dr. Moein to give you a customized and specific quote to help you achieve your weight loss surgery goals.
 We do our best to provide you with complete pricing without surprises in a comprehensive program.